JUNE/JULY 2015 // NZ RUGBY WORLD //

 decisions.
 Half the crowd, or more, won’t

-have a clue whats happening but that
+have a clue what’s happening but that

 won’t stop them being certain Richie